camunda/camunda-docs/docs/components/modeler/bpmn/inclusive-gateways/inclusive-gateways.md

 ![An inclusive gateway has decided to take the step to prepare salad as the default because none of the conditions were fulfilled.](assets/inclusive-gateway-default.png)

-A converging exclusive gateway, also known as a merging or joining exclusive gateway, waits until an all incoming, executed sequence flows have arrived.
-In other words, a converging inclusive gateway will only wait for the incoming sequence flows that are executed.
-After the join, the process continues past the converging inclusive gateway.
+A converging exclusive gateway, also known as a merging or joining exclusive gateway, waits until an all executed sequence flows have arrived, then merges the separate flows and continues the process.
+To use a converging inclusive gateway, there must be an associated diverging gateway earlier within the process flow.
+This allows the converging gateway to wait for the active paths and their conditions.

 For example: Once all selected courses are complete, the table can be cleared.